Which button maker, badge machine or pin maker would you recommend for a young artist.

 I would actually recommend not getting the above starter kit unless you are in a real hurry.
 I would wait, save your cash and get an all metal button maker that takes low cost, standard button parts.
 The starter kit mentioned above will make buttons for a few years but an all metal machine will make buttons for a lifetime – your kids could use it!!

-Avoid Button Makers with plastic parts, avoid button makers made in China (expensive parts often with ugly plastic backs), avoid Badge a Minit (expensive parts, starter kits often fail), avoid interchangeable dies (impractical & expensive parts)
+Avoid Button Makers with plastic parts, avoid button makers made in China (expensive parts often with ugly plastic backs), avoid Badge a Minit (expensive parts, starter kits often fail).

 Hope it helps!